Alemi7523/Alemi7523.github.io/index.md

 and a tiny bit of dialogue.
 This time there is a battle though.

 The Regice you fight is Ice/Ghost and level 94, and you are fighting on a Frozen Dimensional Field.
-Has a OHKO move and you are lower level, so it can work.
+Has a OHKO move, and you are lower level, so it can work.

 You are now in the Crystal Queendom, and you must free Alice from the